The Beat (British band): Post-breakup

 After the break-up of the Beat in 1983, Dave Wakeling and Ranking Roger went on to form General Public and had a couple of hit singles in the US and Canada including "Tenderness", while Andy Cox and David Steele formed Fine Young Cannibals with vocalist Roland Gift from the ska band Akrylykz.
-Drummer Everett Morton and Saxa formed the International Beat along with the Birmingham-based singer, Tony Beet, and the band released an album titled The Hitting Line on Blue Beat Records in 1990 (BBSLP 009).
+Drummer Everett Morton and Saxa formed the International Beat along with the Birmingham-based singer, Tony Beet, and the band released an album titled The Hitting Line on Blue Beat Records in 1990.
 The album was produced by Ranking Roger and he often guested with the band at some of their shows.
 The International Beat toured the UK and United States until 1992.

 Ranking Roger also briefly joined Mick Jones' post-Clash band Big Audio Dynamite and performed at several live shows with the band.
 However, the band broke up shortly after he joined when its last album was shelved by the record company.
 Meanwhile, "March of the Swivelheads", an instrumental version of the Beat's song "Rotating Head", was used in the climactic chase scene of 1986's Ferris Bueller's Day Off; the band was listed in the end credits as "The (English) Beat".
 "Save It for Later" was featured on the soundtrack album to 1996's Kingpin, 2010's Hot Tub Time Machine and 2017's Spider-Man: Homecoming.

 Everett Morton formed Beat Goes Bang and recruited vocalist Ross Lydon from 360, bass player Faisal Rashid, and Lukasz Machometa on sax, former member of Citybeats and Urban Groove Syndicate.

 Roger released his solo debut, a reggae-oriented album entitled Radical Departure, in 1988.
 In the early 1990s, Roger joined members of the Specials to form Special Beat, which toured and released two live albums.
 They supported the Campaign for Nuclear Disarmament (CND).
 In 2001, Roger released another solo album, Inside My Head, which included traditional reggae and ska with influences of electronica, jungle and dub.
-Ranking Roger's son, Ranking Junior, has followed in his father's footsteps.
-In 2005, he appeared on the Ordinary Boys' single "Boys Will Be Boys" and is a current member of the Beat in the UK.
+Ranking Roger's son, Ranking Junior, followed in his father's footsteps.
+In 2005, he appeared on the Ordinary Boys' single "Boys Will Be Boys".

-Pete Townshend performed the song "Save It for Later" numerous times between 1985 and 1998.
+Pete Townshend performed "Save It for Later" numerous times between 1985 and 1998.
 The Who performed the song twice on their 1989 Reunion Tour.

+Brazilian rock group Paralamas do Sucesso, strongly influenced by ska and world music, inspired by the vibraphone chords from "Hand's Off...
+She's Mine" to make the intro chords of their song "Oculos", recorded in 1984.

 The Wonder Stuff also played "Save It for Later" featuring Ranking Roger on their "From the Midlands with Love" series in June 2012.

-Pearl Jam also began playing "Save It for Later" in 1996 blending it into the end of "Better Man", and it remained in the set list of their 2014 tour.
+Pearl Jam also began playing "Save It for Later" in 1996, blending it (a practice often known as "tagging") into the end of "Better Man", and it remained in the set list of their 2023 tour.
+In June 2024, lead singer Eddie Vedder released a full, solo version of the track.